XinRC/CS-2124/lectures/lecture13/README.md

 Just means that you can declare inner methods of a class and then define it outside the class.
 Declaring it is very similar to prototyping regular functions.

-Namespaces allow for two or more entities to have the same namespace
+Namespaces allow for two or more entities to have the same namespace.